munkeops/esa-assign2/README.md

 Running the productMicroservice code -essentially acts as a store attendent to the api

+new term:

 ```
 ~esa-assign2/>python productMicroservice.py
 ```
-Note: the microservice files have their own instructions within the code.
+Note: the microservice.py files have their own instructions within the code.

 ## Running the tests